Tool Introduction

 Frequently Asked Questions

-- Q: What is the clinical significance of Endogenous Creatinine Clearance Rate (CCR)?
+- Q: What is the clinical significance of endogenous creatinine clearance rate CCR?

 - Q: Is serum creatinine value affected by diet or exercise?

-- Data Accuracy: Please ensure that the gender, weight, age, and serum creatinine data you enter are true and valid; incorrect input will lead to inaccurate calculation results.
+- Data Accuracy: Please ensure that the gender, weight, age, and serum creatinine data you enter are true and valid.
+Incorrect input will lead to inaccurate calculation results.

 CCR Calculation Formula

-- Male: Ccr (mL/min) = (140 - Age) × Weight (kg) × 1.23 / Serum Creatinine (μmol/L)
+- Males: Ccr (mL/min) = (140 - Age) × Weight (kg) × 1.23 / Serum Creatinine (μmol/L)

-- Female: Ccr (mL/min) = (140 - Age) × Weight (kg) × 1.04 / Serum Creatinine (μmol/L)
+- Females: Ccr (mL/min) = (140 - Age) × Weight (kg) × 1.04 / Serum Creatinine (μmol/L)

-Kidney Function Staging Criteria
+Kidney Function Staging Standards

 - Normal: CCR ≥ 90 mL/min

-- Slight Impairment (Chronic Kidney Disease Stages 1-2): CCR 60-89 mL/min
+- Slight Damage (Chronic Kidney Disease Stages 1-2): CCR 60-89 mL/min

-- Moderate Impairment (Chronic Kidney Disease Stage 3): CCR 30-59 mL/min
+- Moderate Damage (Chronic Kidney Disease Stage 3): CCR 30-59 mL/min

-- Severe Impairment (Chronic Kidney Disease Stage 4): CCR 15-29 mL/min
+- Severe Damage (Chronic Kidney Disease Stage 4): CCR 15-29 mL/min

 These stages help clinicians and patients understand the degree of kidney damage and take appropriate management and treatment measures.